A YEAR WITH FROG AND TOAD, AUDITIONS - November 14

-The Arvada Center for the Arts and Humanities will hold auditions for the musical, Jesus Christ Superstar in New York City take place on August 4, 2016.
-The Arvada Center production will be directed by Gavin Mayer with musical direction by David Nehls, choreography by Kitty Skillman Hilsabeck.
+The Arvada Center for the Arts and Humanities will hold auditions for the musical, Jesus Christ Superstar in New York on December 15.
+Note: Denver auditions have already been held.
+The Arvada Center production will be directed by Rod A. Lansberry with musical direction by David Nehls, choreography by Kitty Skillman Hilsabeck.
 The Producing Artistic Director of Musicals is Rod A. Lansberry.

 Experienced performers with strong acting and singing abilities are needed.
 Good dancing abilities are required.
 See the character breakdown (below) for specifics on available roles.
 Actors should prepare 16-32 bars from a song appropriate to the style of show.
 Please bring sheet music; an accompanist will be provided.
 Recorded music or a cappella audition will eliminate casting consideration.
 A current headshot and résumé are required.
 Audio and video submissions will not be considered.
 Equity members must have a current equity ID card.
 This is an Equity LORT B production, non-equity actors will be considered.
 Individuals of all ethnic and cultural backgrounds are needed and encouraged to audition for all roles.

 Wojcik/Seay Casting will coordinate the New York City auditions, to be held on December 15, 2016.
 To be considered for a New York audition, mail a hard copy of your headshot and résumé and indicate the role you are interested in (if known) to the following address:

 New York, NY 10018

 NO CALLS PLEASE – qualified actors will be contacted to schedule an audition